-Outdoor Women at Big OaksJune 8th, 2013
+Outdoor Women at Big OaksJune 10th, 2017

-Outdoor Women at Big Oaks June 8th
+Outdoor Women at Big Oaks June 10th

-Big Oaks Conservation Society (BOCS) and Big Oaks NWR are hosting this outdoor learning event just for women on June 8, 2013 (7:45 AM to 4:45 PM).
+Big Oaks Conservation Society (BOCS) and Big Oaks NWR are hosting this outdoor learning event just for women on June 10, 2017 (7:45 AM to 4:45 PM).
 The event will be held at Big Oaks NWR.
-Outdoor Women at Big Oaks (OWBO) is a one-day event designed to offer women ages 14 and over the opportunity to gain valuable in-the-field skills and knowledge in an environment that encourages fun and success in the outdoors.
+Outdoor Women at Big Oaks (OWBO) is a one-day event designed to offer women ages 12 and over the opportunity to gain valuable in-the-field skills and knowledge in an environment that encourages fun and success in the outdoors.
 This exciting program will target women of all ages who want to learn outdoor skills and outdoors appreciation through courses addressing such topics as fly fishing, kayaking, canoeing, bird watching, archery, shooting, and much more!
 All activities begin and end at the beautiful and historic Old Timbers Lodge.
 The event is organized by women for women who want to expand their outdoor skills in a fun, supportive environment.
 The Registration form is available here.
 Help publicize the event by printing out and placing this poster on community bulletin boards.

 Every participant will be required to attend a safety and informational briefing from 8:10 a.m.–8:50 a.m.